Boldness-Recalibration for Binary Event Predictions: Supplemental material for Boldness-Recalibration for Binary Event Predictions

 \subsection{Additional Simulation Study Results}

-Figures \ref{fig:BS_box}, and \ref{fig:ECE_box} summarize the overall Brier Score and Expected Calibration Error (ECE) for the 100 MC runs.
-On each figure, the boxplots are grouped by simulated forecaster type shown on the x-axis.
+Figure \ref{fig:comb_box} summarizes (a) $s_b$, the Brier Score (b) Resolution, (c) Calibration, and (d) Uncertainty components, (e) overall Brier Score, (f) Expected Calibration Error for each simulation setting prior to MLE recalibration and boldness-recalibration.
+The boxplots are grouped by simulated forecaster type shown on the x-axis.
 The y-axis shows the value of the metric of interest.
 Sample size increases with vertical panels from top to bottom.
 Within each group of boxplots, added noise $\sigma$ increases from left to right.
 Thus, for the Well Calibrated group, only the first boxplot with no added noise ($\sigma=0$) is perfectly calibrated and calibration decreases as added noise increases.

-Figure \ref{fig:BS_box} shows that as sample size increases the variability in the Brier Score decreases but the average remains approximately the same for all settings.
-Recall that lower Brier Score are better, however, the Brier Score is not a direct measure of calibration.
-Unlike posterior probability of calibration, it is difficult to interpret an individual forecaster's Brier Score in isolation, especially in terms of calibration.
+Notice that there is little to no difference between the boxplots under LLO miscalibration compared to Prelec miscalibration.

+In Figure \ref{fig:comb_box}a, as expected we see that $s_b$ is higher for Boasters and lower for Hedgers compared to the Well Calibrated forecasters.
+We also see that $s_b$ is the same for Biased compared to Well Calibrated as the Biased probabilities are only shifted, not scaled.
+Additionally, we see that the mean $s_b$ across MC runs does not change with sample size.
+However, in Figure \ref{fig:comb_box}b we see that the mean Brier Score Resolution Component (BSR) degrades (decreases) with sample size.
+Additionally, the difference in BSR between the Well Calibrated Forecasters and the Hedgers and Boasters is not as clear as it is with $s_b$.

-Figure \ref{fig:ECE_box} shows that as sample size increases the ECE decreases for all settings, not just those that are well calibrated.
-Recall smaller ECE is better.
-While ECE provides greater distinction between forecasters than the Brier Score Calibration Component (BSC) it is still difficult to interpret an individual forecaster's ECE in isolation.
+Figures \ref{fig:comb_box}c and \ref{fig:comb_box}f show that as sample size increases the Brier Score Calibration component (BSC) and Expected Calibration Error (ECE) improve (decrease) for all settings, not just those that are well calibrated.
+At large sample sizes, the Hedgers with large added noise score nearly indistinguishable from the perfectly calibrated forecaster on the far left under BSC.
+While BSC for the Boasters and Biased forecasters are higher than the well calibrated, the difference in minimal.
+ECE provides greater distinction between forecasters than BSC.

+Notice that the Brier Score Uncertainty component (BSU) does not change across forecaster types (Figure \ref{fig:comb_box}d).
+This is due to BSU not relying on the probabilitiy predictions themselves.
+Rather, it is simply a measure of the uncertainty in the outcomes.
+Since BSU is a metric that cannot be changed by improving (degrading) forecasts and thus is out of the control of forecasters, we choose not to discuss BSU further.

+Often it is more common to use the overall Brier Score to assess forecasters.
+Figure \ref{fig:comb_box}e shows that the Brier Score changes minimally with sample size, unlike it's BSC and BSR components.
+However, the distinction between forecasters is still minimal under this metric.
+Unlike posterior probability of calibration, it is difficult to interpret an individual forecaster's Brier Score in isolation.